TotallyInformation/outlook-filer/README.md

 **The biggest limitation at the moment is that only folders directly under the default inbox can be sent to and viewed**

 # Installation
- - Download the frm and frx file.
-Import these into your outlook vba project.
+ - Download the filingbox frm and frx files.
+Import the frm file into your outlook vba project (frx is automatically imported).
  - Add the following code to "this outlook session"
 ```VBA
 Sub Filing()